 With the above conditions the cramps would just be one of various other symptoms.
-Therefore, if you are otherwise well and have no other unexplained symptoms, the leg cramps are likely to be of unknown cause (idiopathic) and not due to a secondary cause.
+Therefore, if a person with leg cramps is otherwise well and has no other unexplained symptoms, they are likely to be of unknown cause (idiopathic) and not due to a secondary cause.

 Note: leg cramps are different to a condition called restless legs syndrome.
-In this condition the legs can be uncomfortable, you feel creeping sensations in the legs and it is relieved by walking about.
+In this condition the legs can be uncomfortable, creeping sensations are felt in the legs and it is relieved by walking about.

 Further reading and references

 Quinine: reminder of dose-dependent QT-prolonging effects; updated medicine interactions GOV.UK, 2017

 Leg cramps; NICE CKS, December 2022 (UK access only)

 Hawke F, Sadler SG, Katzberg HD, et al; Non-drug therapies for the secondary prevention of lower limb muscle cramps.
 Cochrane Database Syst Rev. 2021 May 175:CD008496. doi: 10.1002/14651858.CD008496.pub3.

 Luo L, Zhou K, Zhang J, et al; Interventions for leg cramps in pregnancy.
 Cochrane Database Syst Rev. 2020 Dec 412:CD010655. doi: 10.1002/14651858.CD010655.pub3.